 Early in 2021, the First Circuit Court ruled against the 2018 DoJ interpretation of the Wire Act, which insisted its application extended to online poker.
 This pretty much settles the matter and opens doors for multi-state agreements.

 In terms of shared liquidity, the situation is identical to that in PA.
 Michigan has left the option on the table to enter agreements with other states once the legal climate changes.
-Since WSOP plans for MI are set for somewhat later, it is not impossible to have some sort of a MSIGA in place already by the time the operator goes live.

 The online branch of the WSOP US does not offer online casino or sports betting under the WSOP brand.
 However, Caesars does have presence in all aspects of the regulated online gambling market.